Exploit0xfffff/Intelrepo/README.md

 ![Screenshot from 2023-06-12 21-20-33](https://github.com/Exploit0xfffff/Deep-Actions-Experimental/assets/81065703/66d208f3-1ce2-4f82-8a2b-19b021f2c57b)

 - two development stages are there
-- 1) GUI with GTK application should be fix the bugs
+- GUI with GTK application should be fix the bugs
-- 2) the coconames & openai library connection should be on all menu items
+- the coconames & openai library connection should be on all menu items
-- 3) Release apllication in Ubuntu os
+- Release apllication in Ubuntu os

 #### Ending The Project(DUE TO PLACEMENT HADACHE FINISING PROJECT UPTO HERE WILL BE COMPLETE)

 # What-If reopns the project
-- 1)adding google maps & developing & google lens
+- adding google maps & developing & google lens
-- 2)upgrade Home
+- upgrade Home
-- 3 create mobile application development process
+- create mobile application development process
-- 4)upgrade newer versions & libraries
+- upgrade newer versions & libraries

 - This is my first AI project, and although I haven't learned extensively about neural networks, I have implemented it using libraries such as GTK(Good To know), GUI (Graphical User Interface Toolkit), OpenCV (Open Source Computer Vision Library), COCO (Common Objects in Context) dataset, and R-CNN (Region-based Convolutional Neural Network) Connected to CPU&GPU.